Einstein manifolds with skew torsion: Appendix: Equivalent formulations of parallel torsion

 Proposition \ref{Prop: Bianchi} is clearly wrong for the Levi-Civita connection ($s_0=0$), showing the non-triviality of the result.
-In dimension $4$, the $4$-form $\sigma_H$ vanishes for purely algebraic reasons; the theorem stays correct, indeed (1) and (2) hold then for any $s_0\in\R$.
+In dimension $4$, the $4$-form $\sigma_H$ vanishes for purely algebraic reasons; the theorem stays correct and says basically that $dH=0$ is equivalent to $\nabla H=0$.
+Observe that in the case of non-parallel torsion, identity \ref{nice} still holds ($s\neq 0$) and is, in our opinion, quite remarquable: it generalizes in a straight forward way conditions (1) and (3), and it proves that any two of the three quantities $\nabla H, dH$, and $\sigma_H$ determines the third.